Wills, Trusts & Estates

 - Administering an Estate

 - Estate Planning

-The attorneys at James G. Dibbini & Associates, P.C. have over 20 years of experience in Wills, Trusts & Estates.
+The estate planning attorney at James G. Dibbini & Associates, P.C. has over 20 years of experience in Wills, Trusts & Estates.
 Our focus is on understanding our clients’ needs and goals.
 In this important process, our clients are as much involved in the drafting and implementing of their will documents and/or estate plan as we are.

 In order to learn more about how we can assist you with your Wills, Trusts and/or Estate matter, please feel free to contact us directly.